 We know authors and publishers are always on the lookout for useful publishing resources, whether it’s a valuable industry site, distributor, content management platform, or any other service provider.
 So we decided to update our list of resources worth considering.

 Note that this list is meant to provide a starting point for your research into service providers for a variety of projects, but it’s not a fully comprehensive list of every service available.
 We also haven’t personally used or worked with most of these providers, so it’s up to you to vet these (and any other) publishing services before investing money.
 We encourage you to read reviews, talk to fellow book marketers, see if you can do a test or sample project first, and learn as much as you can about a service provider before committing to a big spend.
-But hopefully the list below provides a helpful starting point for whatever project you’re looking to launch next!
+But hopefully the list below will point you in the right direction for whatever project you’re looking to launch next!

 Book Development & Editing Services